Infection Control Education Research Paper

 Sign up to view the full document!

 Such educations should focus on the causative elements of hospital-acquired infections and how healthcare practitioners could manage them The information and data extracting from the hospitals that took part in the program revealed that programs aimed at infection control could significantly lower infection rates, improve the safety of patients, and lower mortality in hospitals (Sharon, 2011).
 Some of the programs listed by CDC include education of nurses on how to control such infections.
 Healthcare workers should also consider the probability of air transmission infections.
 Education is a mind-changing tool.
 Also, provision of well-structured and purposely intended education can significantly change attitudes and behaviors (Satterlee et al. Healthcare organizations should consider training their workers on a continuous basis to equip them with knowledge and skills in handling emerging healthcare issues.
+When it comes to infection control, the importance of education is great and can positively impact the process of healthcare delivery.

 Sign up to view the full document!